 Instructions

-- Pour batter into prepared pan.
+- Pour the batter into the prepared pan.
 Bake for about 50-60 minutes or until a toothpick comes out clean.
 Cool in the pan on a wire rack, then invert and remove the loaf to continue cooling on the wire rack.